Lesson Three: Keeping More of Your Estate

-How can you protect your beneficiaries from losses in your estate?
-Some dwindling is inevitable, but you can cushion its impact.
+How can you protect your beneficiaries from losses to your estate?
+Some expenses are inevitable, but you can cushion the impact.

-Look for ways to reduce depletion.
-You can protect your estate (or that of your surviving spouse) against federal or state estate taxes through lifetime gifts to family, trusts designed to reduce taxes and qualification for certain tax breaks available to business owners.
-See pages two and three for details.
+• Look for ways to reduce losses.
+You can protect your estate (or that of your surviving spouse) against losses through lifetime gifts to family, trusts designed to reduce taxes and qualification for certain tax breaks available to business owners.
+See pages two and three of Lesson Three for details.